CortexIntelligentAutomation/docs/content/en/docs/2025.1/Guides/upgrade-cortex/2024.11-to-2025.1/single-server-without-ha/upgrade/upgrade-application-server.md

 # {{< param title >}}

 This guide describes how to upgrade the Application Server components on the server from 2024.11 to 2025.1.
+Please ensure that the [Pre-Upgrade][PreUpgrade] steps have been completed before starting this upgrade.

 ## Configure Upgrade Script